Stderr and Stdout: Understanding Logs and Output

 and stderr

-, you can combine redirection operators.
+, you can use redirection operators in combination.
 For example:

 |